Declaration will take Sister Mary, who served the poor in Guntur hospital, a step closer to canonisation

 For 37 years, Sister Mary served in St. Joseph’s Hospital, transforming a small clinic into a general hospital.
 She was the lone doctor, training local women to be dispensers, nurses and midwives.

 She often visited the sick and dying in villages, treating patients on earthen floors in small huts.
-In 1957, Sister Mary was diagnosed with cancer and passed away in Bangalore.
+In 1957, Sister Mary was diagnosed with cancer and she passed away in Bangalore.

 “We have a health centre at Vejendla named after St. Mary as a remembrance of her work,” St. Joseph’s Hospital superintendent Sr. Jayasheela.

 The memory of Sr. Mary is still etched in the heart of one woman, whom she loved deeply.
-N. Elizebeth, then 8 years old, was embraced by Sister Mary to her maid.
+N. Elizebeth, then 8 years old, was embraced by Sister Mary to be her maid.

 “She always wished me pleasantly, putting her arm around me and asking me to sit beside her.
 I had the habit of spitting blood in bouts of cough, but the touch of Sister Mary helped me recover completely.
 She was always kind and generous to the poor,” recalls Elizabeth.